Trisul Configuration File

 Parameters Defaults Description

-Enabled True Do you want this feature to be enabled ?
+Enabled True Enables this feature